Your Business. Your Agent. Built in Minutes, Not Months.

 Where Custom AI Agents teams usually start

 Custom AI Agents teams usually start with the repeatable jobs that eat time every week: score and route every inbound lead with one setup, get a personalized briefing every morning, and process invoices without the manual work.
 Operators and team leads who want to build custom AI agents tailored to their specific business needs.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions